Support Services & Resources

 David Nelson Jr. passed away suddenly in July 2006.
 During his journey, David’s compassion for others resulted in his decision to be an organ donor.
 David saved the lives of five other people.

-The David Nelson Jr. Memorial Fund will annually award a $1,000 scholarship to a deserving child of a deceased donor parent or guardian.
-The funds will help pay for high school or college.
+The David Nelson Jr. Memorial Fund annually awards $1,000 scholarships to deserving children of a deceased donor parent or guardian.
+The funds help pay for high school or college.

 Writing to a Transplant Recipient

 The time may come when you wish to communicate with the recipients of your loved one’s organs or tissue.
 Family Support Services can assist you in the writing process by providing you with ideas on what to write.
 We also facilitate the delivery of all letters and correspondence between donor families and transplant recipients.
 Additionally, if you would like to get updates on the health of the recipients of your loved one’s gifts, Family Support Services will assist you.

 Each year, Gift of Life Donor Program hosts families of organ and tissue donors at our Life and Legacy Celebrations to pay tribute to their loved ones’ lives and donations.
 You will be invited the year following the death of your loved one to join us as we pay tribute to donors and remember them through music, photographs and the presentation of the Gift of Life Donor Medal.

 Donor Family Facebook Group: Our private donor family group provides a safe, supportive environment in which to share experiences and encouragement.
 Learn how to join.

 Hearts of Gold: This group meets monthly, primarily via Zoom, for support and presentations on topics related to grief and organ and tissue donation.
 Send an email to our Family Services team for details about joining.

 Support for donor families